Providing a welcome for those seeking a church, Western Hills United Methodist Church (WHUMC) welcomes you!

 The church continued to meet and grow and groundbreaking for the new church building commenced on Sunday, June 19, 1960 at the current address on Laredo Drive.
 The first service held in the new building was on December 18, 1960.
 267 persons were in attendance.
 In 1965, the educational building was enlarged to accommodate the growing congregation.
 Carl and his family remained with the church until 1969.
 In February of 1960, the church purchased its first parsonage at 3012 Conejos Drive.

-Fifty-three years, numerous pastors and their families, a new sanctuary, many congregational families and a new parsonage later, Western Hills United Methodist is still going and growing strong!
+Fifty-seven years, numerous pastors and their families, a new sanctuary, many congregational families and a new parsonage later, Western Hills United Methodist is still going and growing strong!

 At WHUMC, we are committed to focusing on family and faith!
 We hope to enhance the spiritual growth of our members and visitors and community by providing sound and meaningful experiences through worship, education, outreach, personal involvement in the ministry of the church, and the general nurturing of the congregation in keeping with the example and teaching of our Lord.